Nagarc/docs.milagro.io-english/pairing-crypto-protocols.md

 This protocol requires another general hash function $H_g(.)$ which serializes, and hashes its input to a 256-bit value.
 Both sides can then extract a key from this value $K$.

-It is left as a simple exercise for the reader to confirm that both client and server end up with the same key.

 Note that since the first part of the protocol is just the original M-Pin protocol, all of its features and extensions still apply.

 ---